tngo0508/tngo0508.github.io/_posts/2023-12-18-generate-parentheses.md

 toc_label: "Page Navigation"
 toc_sticky: true
 ---
-Today, I attempted to do a more challenge problem.
-The problem belongs to the topic backtrack.
+Today, I took on a more challenging problem within the realm of backtracking.

 # Problem Description:
 Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.